Jorge2091/cloud_computing/CLI/README.md

 <img src="https://miro.medium.com/max/580/1*DHe24MbDHtbkOeIJzxrfdA.png"/>

+## S3 use cases
+AWS S3 has different classes of storage to meet the consumer needs, and each one will be of different cost and maintenance.

 ## how to configure S3

 When creating to AWS, we are given a secret key, access key and so on, using this unique keys, we are able to connect to our machine in aws and also with this, we can make a S3 bucket.<br/>